 When is the Right Time?

-Answering this question is entirely situational; the right time for another family, may not make sense for yours.
+Answering this question is entirely situational; the right time for another family may not make sense for yours.
 However, if you notice the senior in your life is having difficulty completing routine tasks, it may be time to start the conversation.
-While family caregivers may be a solution, as care needs change or additional attention is required, it may not be the best solution for long-term care.
+While a family caregiver may be a good short-term solution, as care needs change or additional attention is required, it may not be the best option in the long run.

 If you are worried about a parent or loved one, you should inform them of your concerns and ask them what they think about a potential transition to assisted living.
 While some may be open to the idea, others may need more convincing before concluding.